AmelGasmi/Homology_Modeling/README.md

 To automate the removal of signal peptides, we'll utilize a shell script named **remove_signal.sh**, which will parse the UniProt annotation to identify the signal peptide's start and end positions.
 Then, it will extract the mature portion of the protein sequence, excluding the signal peptide.
 This preprocessing step ensures that subsequent analyses are performed on the mature protein form, free from signal peptides. the output of the **remove_signal.sh** is our clean sequance target called  **"target.fasta"**
- #### 3. Search for an homologous proteins (template)of our target sequence using BLAST :
+ #### 3. Search for a homologous protein (template)of our target sequence using BLAST :

- After identifying template candidates, the next step is to select the best structures for homology modeling.
-While sequence similarity between the template and target sequences is crucial for generating accurate 3D structures, it's not the sole determinant of modeling accuracy.
+ After identifying template candidates, the next step is to select the best structures for homology modelling.
+While sequence similarity between the template and target sequences is crucial for generating accurate 3D structures, it's not the sole determinant of modelling accuracy.
 #### A.Perform BLAST Search:
 Using the target  clean sequence **"target.fasta"** as a query, conduct a BLAST search against relevant protein databases PDB.